wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

   - $ct = cont $ft
 ```

-The instruction expects the top of the stack to contain a reference to
+The instruction takes as operand a reference to
 a function of type `[t1*] -> [t2*]`.
 The body of this function is a
 computation that may perform non-local control flow.